Volvo S60 Common Problems and Solutions

 Problem:

-The engine is misfiring regularly, and you are using a lot more fuel than usual.
+The engine is regularly misfiring, and you're consuming significantly more fuel than usual.
 The engine may also be overheating.

 Solution:

-If your S60 was built between 2013 and 2016, then it's likely that the plastic inlet manifold on the engine has melted or deformed.
-You're going to need to order replacement hoses from our online store, but these are very easy to install yourself.
-However, you're also going to need to have your soot reducing software updated and clean out your TMAP and EMAP.
+If your S60 was built between 2013 and 2016, it is likely that the plastic inlet manifold on the engine has melted or deformed.
+You will need to order replacement hoses from our online store, but these are very easy to install yourself.
+However, you will also need to have your soot reducing software updated and clean out your TMAP and EMAP.

 Difficulty level